pranavskurup/statistics-app/SOLUTION.md

 ### Transaction Endpoint

-Request body validation prevents adding of transaction if amount is below *0* or timestamp expired (older than *60 seconds*)
+Request body validation prevents adding of transaction if amount is below *0* or timestamp expires (older than *60 seconds*)

 ```http
 POST /transactions